David Zalkaliani

-David Zalkaliani (დავით ზალკალიანი; born 27 February 1968) is a Georgian career diplomat serving as the Ambassador of Georgia to the United States.
+David Zalkaliani (დავით ზალკალიანი; born 27 February 1968) is a Georgian politician and career diplomat who served as the Ambassador of Georgia to the United States from April 4, 2022 until November 30, 2024.
 From June 21, 2018 to April 4, 2022 he served as the Minister of Foreign Affairs of Georgia.
 From January 21, 2021 to April 4, 2022 he was also Deputy Prime Minister of Georgia.

 Career

 Soon after Georgia regained its independence in 1992, Zalkaliani joined the Ministry of Foreign Affairs, serving as an Attaché in the Department of International Organizations, being subsequently promoted to the Deputy Head of the Division at the same department in 1995.

 During the aforementioned period, it was of utmost importance for Georgia to claim a place of its own within the system of international relations, by joining appropriate international organizations.
 During the same period Georgia started cooperating with the European Community, which in 1992 recognized Georgia's independence.
 Back in those years, cooperation between Georgia and the European Community was mainly focused on humanitarian and technical issues, in which Zalkaliani was actively involved.

 From 1996 to 2000, Zalkaliani served as a Counsellor at the Embassy of Georgia to the Republic of Austria and the Permanent Mission of Georgia to the OSCE and International Organization’s in Vienna.
 He took part in the negotiating process on the text of the Agreement on Adaptation of the Treaty on Conventional Armed Forces in Europe.
 He participated in various important high-level summits, including the Budapest Summit of 1994, the Lisbon Summit of 1996 and the Istanbul Summit of 1999.
 Zalkaliani actively participated in the process of negotiations for the withdrawal of Russian military bases from the territory of Georgia.
 During Zalkaliani's diplomatic tenure in Austria, the Georgian mission in Vienna was represented by the prominent Georgian diplomat, Ambassador Levan Mikeladze.
 Later, Zalkaliani joined Mikeladze, when Mikeladze became actively involved in social and political activities.

 In 2000–2001, he continued serving as a Counsellor at the Department for European Affairs of the Ministry of Foreign Affairs of Georgia.
 Thus, the vital and highly responsible task of deepening bilateral cooperation with European countries fell under his duties.

 In 2001–2002, Zalkaliani returned to Vienna to assume the position of Deputy Permanent Representative of Georgia to the OSCE.

 In 2002–2004, Zalkaliani served as a Senior Counsellor at the Embassy of Georgia to the U.S., Mexico and Canada; during his tenure, US-Georgia defense cooperation was considerably intensified.

 In 2004 Zalkaliani continued his diplomatic career in Uzbekistan having served as an Ambassador Extraordinary and Plenipotentiary of Georgia to the Republics of Uzbekistan and Tajikistan.
 In the above period the bilateral relations between the countries were considerably intensified in the political and economic fields.